-Of students who completed this certificate in the 2013-14 academic year, 5% completed on time.
+Of students who completed this certificate in the 2014-15 academic year, 8% completed on time.

-The federally required method for calculating this rate assumes students will enroll full-time, declare a major immediately, and enroll in it continuously until certificate completion.
-In reality, many community college students attend part-time, explore several majors, stop out for a term or more, change majors, or brush-up academic skills to be better prepared for college level courses, affecting this narrowly defined on-time graduation rate.
+Note: The federally required method for calculating this rate assumes students will declare their completion program major immediately, enroll full-time each term, and remain enrolled at Lane continuously until they complete their program.
+In reality, many community college students attend part-time, explore several majors, stop out for a term or more, change majors, and brush-up on their academic skills to be better prepared for college level courses, all of which affect this narrowly defined ontime graduation rate.